 Make Your Job Search Job #1

-“Too many candidates take a loosey-goosey approach to their job search and assume they will get interviews and do well in them.
-This is not usually the case,” Howe advised.
-“It takes work and effort to become a successful interviewer.
+“Too many candidates take a loosey-goosey approach to their job search and assume they will get interviews and do well in them,” Howe advised.
+“It takes work and effort to become successful at interviews.
 Put in the time up front to learn about the company, the interviewer, the company’s needs, and how your background, skills, and experiences are a SOLUTION to those problems or shortcomings.”

 Next?
 “Practice.
 And practice.
 And practice some more - out loud, because people sound perfect in their heads.
-Only then will you be able to effectively interview and see tremendous gains in terms of follow-up and on-site interview invitations,” he said.
+Only then will you be able to effectively interview and see tremendous gains in terms of follow-up invitations,” he said.